Store darbepoetin alfa injections in a fridge.

 Important: if you get any of the following symptoms you must contact your doctor as soon as possible for urgent treatment or advice:

-- Any swelling of your face or mouth, or any difficulties breathing, or a severe skin rash with blistering or peeling skin.
+- Any swelling of your face or mouth, any difficulties breathing, or a severe skin rash with blistering or peeling skin.
 These may be signs of a serious allergic reaction.

 - A stabbing or migraine-like headache, or if you feel confused, have problems with your eyesight, or have a fit.
 These may be warning signs of a sudden rise in your blood pressure.

 - Extreme or unusual tiredness, and a lack of energy.
 This may be a sign of a rare condition called pure red cell aplasia (PRCA), which is where you body stops producing red blood cells.